fadedgrime/arvodocs/verification-issues.md

 ---

 # Verification Issues
-Arvo Stores uses a verification bot called **RoVer** to link your Roblox account with your Discord account, granting you access to our server.
+Arvo Stores uses a verification bot called [RoVer](https://rover.link). to link your Roblox account with your Discord account, granting you access to our server.
 If you encounter any issues, please refer to the information below for possible solutions before reaching out to our support team.

+## Can't access other channels because you are not verified? {: .text-red-300 }
+If you are unable to access other channels because you are not verified.
+Follow the steps below.
+* Go to the **#verification** channel and click the **Update my roles** button.
+The bot will then guide you through the steps to verify and link your Roblox account.

 {: .warning }
-Please make sure to link your account at **https://rover.link**.
-If your Roblox account is under 13, you will need to contact our support team through the Discord support channel for alternative verification using a different bot.
+Please note that if your Roblox account is under 13, you will need to contact Arvo Support through our Discord server to request alternative verification using a different bot.